Surajkamdi/stupid-sling-url-parser/README.md

 # A Really stupid Apache Sling URL Parser

-This is a stupid implementation to parse [Apache Sling Url](https://sling.apache.org/documentation/the-sling-engine/url-decomposition.html) in JS. **You shoukd really use [Sluri](https://github.com/nateyolles/sluri)**.
+This is a stupid implementation to parse [Apache Sling Url](https://sling.apache.org/documentation/the-sling-engine/url-decomposition.html) in JS. **You should really use [Sluri](https://github.com/nateyolles/sluri)**.

 I built this for fun.
 It only supports Modern browsers (Sorry not sorry IE) and NodeJs 10+.
 Also, it is EXTREMELY small! ~1KB minified.
 Sluri is 6.5 KB minified but has a lot more functionality.